runpod/hsm/muid/README.md

 ## Features

 - **Unique & Sortable:** Generates unique IDs that are approximately ordered by time.
-- **High Performance:** Optimized for generating large numbers of IDs quickly.
+- **High Performance:** Optimized for generating large numbers of IDs quickly, utilizing CPU-based sharding for excellent parallel performance.
 - **Concurrency Safe:** Safe for use across multiple goroutines.
 - **Configurable:** Allows customization of bit lengths for timestamp, machine ID, and counter, as well as the epoch and machine ID itself via a `Config` struct.